Van benefit up to tax year 2004 to 2005: shared and exclusive vans: example 1

 There is a more complex example at EIM22107.

-Full guidance on van benefit for these years can be found using the contents page at EIM22700.
+You can find full guidance on van benefit for these tax years using the contents page at EIM22700.